-Better than Svaneti in Georgia, here is the Republic of Ingushetia!
-The mountains of Russia’s smallest republic in the heart of the Great Caucasus hide a huge cultural treasure : the Vainakh towers.
 These defensive and residential towers have resisted quite well to invaders and destruction over the centuries.
 The people of the towers as they are referred to in Russia are some of the kindest I had the chance to meet in my travels.
 This little known republic cannot disappoint in any way.

 Very well off the beaten tracks, Ingushetia is a paradise for mountain lovers and travellers curious about a unique culture and history.

 Unfortunately there are very little informations about Ingushetia online and travel guides warn you not to go because “war zone!” – “extremely unsafe!” – “impossible to get there on your own!”.
-Let me be honest, it’s bullshit.
+Let me be honest, it’s complete b*llshit.
 As a solo female foreigner and independant traveller, I’ve been there on my own, without any travel agency and I had an amazing time !

 Brief history